 5.12.5 Confirmed Allegations of Harassment:

 If an allegation of harassment against an employee is determined to be valid at the conclusion of the investigation, the Village Administrator or Chief of Police, as applicable, will take immediate, appropriate, corrective action, including retraining, reassignment, and/or disciplinary action, up to and including immediate termination.
-If the allegation of harassment was lodged against a person not employed by the Village, that person will no longer be permitted to contact the employee who was harassed and may be denied to access to Village buildings.
+If the allegation of harassment was lodged against a person not employed by the Village, that person will no longer be permitted to contact the employee who was harassed and may be denied access to Village buildings.

 5.12.6 False Allegations of Harassment: